sglusnevs/mod_header_whitelist/README.md

 ### Debugging

-To log each request headers, as well add decision about it, use "LogLevel header_whitelist_module:debug" parameter.
+To log each request headers, as well add decision about it, use "LogLevel headers_whitelist_module:debug" parameter.
 Use "HeadersClientSensitive" parameter to prevent sensitive header values to be logged.